 This wide flexibility in available valve components is what makes controlling the particle size a simple job for the experienced aerosol package designer.
-Once the formula is established, the package designer can then utilize various orifice combinations, choose to include a vapor tap, or not, and select from a wide array of actuators and inserts to tailor the spray's particle size to suit product performance requirements.
+Once the formula is established, the package designer can then utilize various orifice combinations, choose to include a vapor tap or not, and then select from a wide array of actuators and inserts to tailor the spray's particle size to suit specific product performance requirements.

-The two primary valve components used to adjust the particle size of the spray plume are the actuator and the vapor tap.
-The actuator, also referred to as the "button," "spray-head," or "spray-tip," is the component representing the point of exit of the spray stream.
-The second component is a molded orifice located in the body of the valve and is referred to as the "vapor tap."
+The two primary valve components which are used to adjust the particle size of the spray plume are the actuator and the vapor tap.
+The actuator, also referred to as the "button," "spray-head," or "spray-tip," is the component which represents the point of exit of the spray stream.
+The second component, which has a major impact on spray quality, is a molded orifice located in the body of the valve and referred to as the "vapor tap."

-Within any given actuator style, there are a number of dimensions that be altered to influence the spray.
-One of these dimensions is the length and taper of the channel leading to the exit orifice of the actuator.
+Within any given actuator style, there are a number of dimensions that may be altered to influence the spray.
+Two of these dimensions are the length and taper of the channel leading to the exit orifice of the actuator.
 The plastic leading to the exit orifice can be molded as a straight channel, or the channel can be tapered, or even reverse-tapered.
-Each of these configurations has a different effect on particle size.
-Also, within the actuator there are a variety of mechanical break-up features available to provide increasing breakup of the fluid stream as the stream passed thorough the actuator.
-In addition, some actuators are designed to accept inserts, which serve to provide additional control over the spray.
+Each of these configurations has an effect on the resultant particle size.
+Also, within the actuator there are a variety of mechanical breakup features available to provide increasing breakup of the fluid stream as the stream passes thorough the actuator.
+Furthermore, some actuators are designed to accept inserts, which serve to provide additional control over the spray.

-The second means for controlling particle size in an aerosol system is by the inclusion of a vapor tap.
-The vapor tap is an orifice which is molded into the side of the valve body.
-The vapor tap is located above the level of the liquid components of the can, in the area we refer to as the "headspace."
-(See Fig. 4.)
-This area is not empty.
-The vapor phase of the propellant system resides here.
+The second method of controlling particle size in an aerosol system is by including a vapor tap, an orifice which is molded into the side of the valve body.
+It is located above the level of the liquid components of the can, in the area we refer to as the "headspace" (Figure 4).
+The headspace area is not empty-the vapor phase of the propellant system resides here.